-- 1. Submit: - 1.
+- 5. The child's guardian ad litem (GAL) or Court Appointed Special Advocate (CASA) - 6.
+The Indian child's tribe - 2.
+Timeframes - 1.
+Submit: - 1.
 The initial court report no later than 10 business days before the dependency disposition hearing or by the 60th calendar day of the placement episode of a child, whichever date occurs first. - 2.
 The second court report six months from the beginning date of the placement episode or no more than 90 business days from the entry of the disposition order, whichever comes first. - 3.
 All subsequent court reports at six-month intervals throughout the life of a case to align with regularly scheduled review and permanency planning hearings. - 4.
 A court report at least 10 business days before a court hearing when a child or youth will be or has been placed in a Behavior Rehabilitation Services (BRS) Qualified Residential Treatment Program (QRTP). - 2.
 If the court report is submitted to the parties and their attorneys earlier than required, the next report is due no later than 10 business days prior to the next review or permanency planning hearing, or six months from the date of the last report completed, whichever date occurs first. - 3.
 Include in the court report copies of supporting documents regarding the child or family when a significant change occurs relevant to the case or when a child or youth is placed in a BRS QRTP.
 Documents include but are not limited to: - 1.
 Substance abuse treatment - 2.
 Mental health treatment - 3.
 Medical and behavioral health services updates - 4.
 Anger management classes - 5.
 Domestic violence classes - 6.
 Family time with a parent/child and sibling visits - 7.
-Psychological status of child and parent or legal guardian

-- 8. Physician report documenting injuries to a child

-- 9. School progress reports, including Individual Education Plans (IEP)

-- 10. Home study

-- 11. Licensing action

-- 12. Background check summaries

-- 13. BRS QRTP assessment

-- 4. Consult with the assigned assistant attorney general to determine whether a court report or caseworker declaration is appropriate when changes to the court order are requested by the department, other party, or for interim hearings.

-- 3. For children in out-of-home care on a Voluntary Placement Agreement (VPA):
+Psychological status of child and parent or legal guardian - 8.
+Physician report documenting injuries to a child - 9.
+School progress reports, including Individual Education Plans (IEP) - 10.
+Home study - 11.
+Licensing action - 12.
+Background check summaries - 13.
+BRS QRTP assessment - 14.
+Other evidence obtained to support DCYF recommendations when family time or sibling visits will continue as or change to be supervised or monitored, per the Family Time and Sibling and Relative Visits policy. - 4.
+Consult with the assigned assistant attorney general to determine whether a court report or caseworker declaration is appropriate when changes to the court order are requested by the department, other party, or for interim hearings. - 3.
+For children in out-of-home care on a Voluntary Placement Agreement (VPA):

 - 1. Caseworkers must provide the approved court report by the 60th calendar day of out-of-home placement to:

 - 1. The parents or legal guardians

 - 2. A youth 12 years of age and older

 - 3. The caregivers

 - 4. The Indian child's tribe

 - 2. Court reports are not distributed to the court.

 - 4. Supervisors must approve and sign each completed court report.

-Court report Mapping and Guidance Tool (Located on the CA Intranet)
+Court Report Mapping and Guidance Tool (located on the DCYF CA Intranet)